 Pre-night and post-night rooms are available for workshop participants at our corporate rate.
 Participants are required to make their own reservations and pay for these dates.
 The corporate rate is only available on a space-available status and must be booked online.
 The corporate rate is not available by phone.

 Circle D Motel

 475 W Main St.

 Phone: (435) 826-4297

 The workshop begins at the Circle D Motel in Escalante.
-Four nights lodging are included in your workshop fee based on double occupancy.
-Should you wish a single room, you may select the single supplement during registration.
+Four nights lodging are included in your workshop fee based on single occupancy.
 Lodging options in Escalante for groups is slim to none.
 The Circle D Motel is minimal, yet clean and comfortable.

 - 91 days or more prior to the start of the workshop your deposit will be refunded less $100

 - 61-90 days your workshop fees will be refunded in the form of an AHPS Store Credit Voucher less $100 administrative fee.
 The voucher is good for 18 months.

 - * 60 days or less until departure – No refund.